-Hope is the most difficult major virtue to appreciate and safeguard, since in many ways Faith and Love are more obvious.
-Faith can be clarified by studying the Bible and Church documents, while love can clearly be practiced (or not) in our responses to the manifest needs of our neighbour.
+Hope is the most difficult major virtue to appreciate and to practice, since in many ways Faith and Love are more obvious.
+Doctrinal faith can be clarified by studying the Bible and Church documents, while love can clearly be practiced (or not) in our response to the obvious needs of our neighbour.
 Of the three great virtues, Hope is perhaps the most intangible.

-In today's text from Romans Paul offers an existential view of hope.
-He views life's challenges not in calm detachment as though from a distance but from inside, from within himself.
-He was a gifted and creative apostle, but proved to be a thorny character for many, especially for Peter and the Jewish Christians.
+In today's Romans text Paul offers an existential view of hope.
+The challenges of life are viewed not in calm detachment as though from a distance but from inside, from within his own heart.
+Paul was a gifted and creative apostle, but also a thorny character for many, especially for Peter and the Jewish Christians.
 Sometimes he feels frustrated and despondent.
-At other times he reacts so impulsively that his actions were done against his own will.
-Paul agonizes at length over his situation: "My inner self agrees with the law of God, but I see in myself another law at war with the law of my mind."
+At other times he reacts so impulsively that his actions seem to be done against his own will.
+Paul agonizes at length over this situation: "My inner self agrees with the law of God, but I see in myself another law at war with the law of my mind."
 This leads him to the impassioned cry, "What a wretch I am.
 Who can free me from this body under the power of death?"

 We tend to talk a lot about the weather in Ireland.
-It is a regular topic of conversation.
-We find it a useful thing to talk about when we have nothing much else to say.
-Because the weather in Ireland is so changeable and variable, there is always something to say about it.
+We find it a useful thing to talk about when there's nothing much else to say.
+Because our weather is so variable, there is always something to say about it.
 It has either been raining or is raining or is about to rain.
 Even when it doesn't rain for days we consider it worthy of comment.

-Jesus suggests that his contemporaries sometimes talked about the weather too.
-They knew what weather was coming from the direction of the wind; they were able to read the face of the earth and the sky.
-Jesus was disappointed that they were not able to read the times they were living in.
-They failed to recognize from what Jesus was saying and doing that God was moving among them in a special way.
+It seems that Jesus' contemporaries sometimes talked about the weather too.
+They knew if rain was coming from the direction of the wind; they were able to read the face of the earth and the sky.
+Our Lord wondered why they were unable to read the times they were living in.
+They failed to recognize from what He was saying and doing that God was moving among them in a special way.
 We too can be very aware of the ways of the weather but not so aware of the ways that the Lord is present to us and moving among us.
 Jesus promised us that he would be with us always until the end of time.
 The signs of his presence can be subtle and non-dramatic, but, nonetheless, very real.
 We pray today for the eyes to see the ways the Lord is present to us, especially in and through those whom we meet in the course of our day.